DarraghReid/just_jokes/TESTING.md

 ## Testing Features
 ### Features Available to Adult Users, Underage Users, and Admin Users
 #### Base Template Features
+The following tests were carried out on features available to all users, bar signed out users:

 1. Click the logo and validate that it navigates to the Home page.
 2. Click the Home button in the navbar and validate that it navigates to the Home page.
 3. Click the Profile button in the navbar and validate that it navigates to the Profile page.